ishanpranav/rebus/Design.md

 All other celestial bodies are planets [[1](#1)].
 ### Exploration
-To explore, a player instructs a spacecraft to travel to one of up to six regions adjacent to it.
+To explore, a player instructs a spacecraft to travel to one of six regions adjacent to it.

 _Wealth_ is a game currency stored virtually within the microcomputer.
-Every time a wealth is added to a player\'s negative balance, 10% of the income is levied as an interest penalty.
+Every time wealth is added to a player\'s negative balance, 10% of the income is levied as an interest penalty.

-Every movee of a spacecraft into an adjacent region incurs a fuel cost measured in wealth.
+Attempting to move a spacecraft into a region incurs a fuel cost measured in wealth.

 Exploration is blind: Any prior information about a destination and its contents may be incomplete, unreliable, or outdated until a spacecraft enters and observes the region.
-The positions and properties of all stars in a stellar region are available from any region adjacent to it. [[2](#2)]
+A star may be observed from any region adjacent to its own. [[2](#2)]
 ### Autopilot
-When a player\'s spacecraft encounters a planet for the first time, the microcomputer memorizes its location and may travel to it upon request using _autopilot_ technology.
+A player may use _autopilot technology_ to automate journeys to regions or planets which the player has previously explored.
+The autopilot always uses the shortest route through non-stellar regions already visited by the player.
+If multiple routes of equal length exist, then one is selected arbitrarily but deterministically.

 Data saved in the microcomputer function as a transferable currency: _navigational information_ [[3](#3)].

-Even while autopilot is enabled, a spacecraft must enter and exit each intermediate region along the course before reaching its intended destination.
+Even while autopilot is enabled, a spacecraft must enter and exit each intermediate region on the route before reaching its intended destination.
 ## Interception
 When a player\'s spacecraft attempts to enter a region _occupied_ by an _adversary\'s_ spacecraft (all other players are considered adversaries), then the adversarial spacecraft _intercepts_ the player\'s, which must stop.
 The autopilot is immediately disabled.

-Each _fleet_ (collective grouping of all spacecraft belonging to a player in a given region) maintains an _interception stance_ assigned by the owning player.
+Each maintains an _interception stance_ assigned by the owning player.
 These orders are _asynchronous_: They remain in effect even while the player is disconnected from the game server.
 When a player enters an adversary-occupied region, the occupant\'s regional stance determines the consequences. [[4](#4)]

 ### Passive stance
-A player may order a fleet to remain _passive_ by designating an adjacent non-stellar _sanctuary_ region to which the spacecraft will _retreat_ if an adversary attempts to enter and occupy the region.
+A player may order a spacecraft to remain _passive_ by designating an adjacent non-stellar _sanctuary_ region to which they will _retreat_ if an adversary attempts to enter and occupy the region.

-If the sanctuary region is occupied by the same or another adversary, then the attempt to retreat fails and the passive fleet defaults to _protective_ behavior.
+If the sanctuary region is occupied by the same or another adversary, then the attempt to retreat fails and the passive spacecraft defaults to _protective_ behavior, joining any other spacecraft in the region that the player did not order to retreat.

 ### Protective stance
 Spacecraft ordered to protect their region attempt to prevent adversaries from entering it.

-The _sizes_ of the occupying and _entering_ fleets are given by the number of spacecraft  they contain.
+The _sizes_ of the _occupying_ and _entering_ fleets are given by the number of spacecraft they contain.
 The fleet with fewer is the _minor fleet_; the other is the _major fleet_.

 #### Standoff
 If the occupying fleet and the entering fleet are of the same size, a _standoff_ occurs: The entering fleet holds its position and may not enter the adversary-occupied region.